 Source: National Park Service, Africans in the Chesapeake

 That left the colony undefended in 1673; Dutch raiders were able to sail through Hampton Roads without being disturbed by any cannon on the tip of the Peninsula or elsewhere.
 After the Dutch sailed away, the General Assembly authorized constructing a fort at Norfolk in the shape of a half moon at Town Point, known then as Four Farthing Point.
-The fort was completed by 1680, but not maintained.
-The modern Half Moone Cruise and Celebration Center is named after that fort.18
+That Norfolk fort was completed by 1680, but not maintained.
+Today's Half Moone Cruise and Celebration Center at Town Point is named after the 1680 fort.19

 Fort George was washed away by the great hurricane of 1749, the same storm that created Willoughby Spit.
 No fortifications were constructed on that site during the French and Indian War.
 The threat to Virginia at that time was invasion from the west, until Fort Duquesne on the Ohio River (now the site of Pittsburgh) was captured in 1758.

 On October 26, 1775, British ships fired on the town of Hampton in "the first battle of the Revolutionary War south of Massachusetts."
 The small British craft were forced to retreat by rifle fire from American rebels on the shoreline, not by any cannon at a Point Comfort fort.21